Swift Pros and Cons: Building an iOS App

 Small talent pool

 This is another minor disadvantage, but it needs bringing up regardless.
 While Swift’s community is growing fast, it is still relatively small compared to other programming languages.
+The swift community, despite its smaller size, is expanding and offers substantial support and resources for both new and experienced developers.
 A 2019 developer survey from StackOverflow found that only 6.6% of over 87,000 respondents use Swift.

 Learning a new language